DmitriiGoltsov/SerlvletTraininng/README.md

 # SerlvletTraininng

-A depositary for learning Servlets
+A depositary dedicated for helping in learning Servlets